-- · High availability configuration for EDS entities - Data usage limit each day based on your requirements - Validity for an extended time period
+- · High availability configuration for EDS entities - · Validity for an extended time period

-The Free license has the following features:

-- Unlimited data usage each day - Validity for a limited time period
+The Free license has a validity for a limited time period.

 You can view the license details in the Administrator tool.
-EDS calculates the data usage every day and the Administrator tool displays warnings when the usage exceeds the limit.
-The Administrator tool also displays warnings 90, 60, 30, 15, and 7 days before the license expiration date.
+The Administrator tool displays warnings 90, 60, 30, 15, and 7 days before the license expiration date.